Smonman/tuwien-assignment-template/README.md

 ## How do I use this template?

+Download the latest version of this template [here]().
+When using [Overleaf](https://www.overleaf.com/project) press "New Project" > "Upload Project" and select the downloaded ZIP archive.

 ## What can this template do?

 This template comes with a sleek design that is kept closely to the originial Latex article style.
 It also provides environments for exercises and solutions.
 Which are conveniently numbered.